 Students who intend to teach at the middle school level are strongly recommended to include an 18-semester-hour concentration in a teachable content area in addition to EDUC 313, Foundations of Middle School.
 Three of these courses must be taken at the 300-level.
 Students who intend to teach at the high school level are recommended to have a 32 semester hour major in a teachable subject at the high school level.

-Students must consult an special education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and certification requirements.
-Students completing the program and applying for Type 10 certification must meet the general education requirements listed below.
+Students must consult an special education advisor to determine which courses (Roosevelt or transferred) are acceptable toward fulfillment of all degree and licensure requirements.
+Students completing the program and applying for licensure must meet the general education requirements listed below.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500